gantgarrett/100-days-of-code/log.md

 **Link:** https://github.com/gantgarrett/Projects/blob/master/poissonprobabilitycalc.py

 **Thoughts:** I made the calculator pretty fast.
 I'm understanding Python a lot more.
 I'm proud of this calculator but it has been made many times before.
 At this point I'm just brushing and practicing for the next big project.

+### Day 13: July 11th, 2018

+**Today's Progress:** Not much coding was done today.
+Being a student and not having a laptop makes it hard to actually work on practical projects while on the go.
+I need to invest in a laptop.
+Anyway, I'm reading all about web scraping.
+My next project will be a web scraping project looking into a certain dataset.
+The program will scrape the website and return valuable information from it.
+I then plan on using the info to plot graphs.

+**Thoughts:** Even though I didn't do coding as much as I would have liked to today, the project ideas are what counts.